Hyaluronic Acid – The Anti-Ageing Nutrient?

 Eyes: Hyaluronic acid is found in the vitreous fluid in the eyes and gives them their shape and characteristics.
 The first hyaluronic acid medical product was intended for use in eye surgery specifically for cataract surgery and glaucoma and was used to hasten the healing process following surgery.
 Since hyaluronic acid lubricates the eye tissues, it is of great benefit for people suffering from dry eyes.
 Oral supplements of HA may also help your eyesight.
 The reason for this is that as we age, less HA is found in the eye tissues and it is required to help support the eye structures.

 Gum Disease: Gum disease is a common problem in the UK affecting 3 out of 4 adults over the age of 35.
 Gum disease, and not tooth decay, is the single biggest cause of tooth loss.
 Hyaluronic acid is an important connective tissue component in the gums helping with the regeneration of fresh healthy gum tissue as well as reducing any inflammation that leads to bleeding gums.
-Several studies indicate that applying hyaluronic acid as a gel (Gengigel) helps to reduce bleeding gums and other indicators of gum disease.
+Several studies indicate that applying hyaluronic acid as a gel (Gengigel) helps to reduce gum disease and bleeding gums.

 There are many additional benefits reported with the use of hyaluronic acid and these include faster wound healing, increased energy, dry skin relief, improved muscular strength and increased mental alertness.
 Can we really afford not to take hyaluronic acid supplements?

-At the time of writing, there were no well-known drug interactions with the use of Hyaluronic Acid.
+At the time of writing, there were no well-known drug interactions with the use of Hyaluronic Acid capsules.